The brilliant turquoise water of Chalk Sound National Park

 The Blue Hills Coastal Road

-Several popular restaurants can be found on this road, but there’s no particular main attraction.
+A few popular restaurants can be found on this road, but there’s no particular main attraction.

 Above: Northwest Point on Providenciales.
 Many of the beautiful west coast locations are only accessed via rough and unsurfaced roads.
 Top right: Top left: Natural sea salt flats in the Frenchman's Creek Nature Reserve.
 Bottom right: Top right: The ruins at Cheshire Hall Plantation on Providenciales.